Esri/public-transit-tools/generate-GTFS-shapes/README.md

 ## Requirements

-* ArcGIS 10.2.1 or higher with a Desktop Basic (ArcView) license, or ArcGIS Pro 1.2 or higher.
-(To run the ArcGIS Online version of Step 1, you will need ArcGIS 10.3 or higher or ArcGIS Pro.)
+* ArcGIS 10.3 or higher with a Desktop Basic (ArcView) license, or ArcGIS Pro 1.2 or higher.
 * If you want to generate on-street route shapes (as opposed to straight lines connecting stops), you will need either a Network Analyst extension and a network dataset or an ArcGIS Online account with routing privileges and sufficient credits for your analysis.
 Learn more in the [User's Guide](https://github.com/ArcGIS/public-transit-tools/blob/master/generate-GTFS-shapes/UsersGuide.md).

 ## Resources